How to start a dog walking business: Step Three

 View our ten steps to quickly launching your pet business.

-Step #3: How to safely leash a dog.
+How dog walkers can safely leash a dog

 Master all the different dog collars, harnesses, and leashes.